 $79 for the full and $75 for the half after April 30th

-Online registration closes May 31st midnight, but you can still sign up in person Sat 4PM - 8PM and Sun 5:45AM - 6:45AM at the German Club at 9130 Academy Rd.
+Online registration closes June 4th at midnight, but you can still sign up in person Sat 4PM - 8PM and Sun 5:45AM - 6:45AM at the German Club at 9130 Academy Rd.

 Mail us a self-addressed envelope to receive a refund minus $10